valsamovich/cs.github.io/README.md

 Tutorials
 ---------

-- [**Java**](https://github.com/valerysamovich/engineering/blob/master/docs/java-tutorial.md) is a general-purpose computer programming language that is concurrent, class-based, object-oriented, and specifically designed to have as few implementation dependencies as possible.
+- [**Java**](https://github.com/valerysamovich/engineering/blob/master/docs/java-tutorial.md) is a general-purpose computer programming language that is concurrent, class-based, object-oriented, and specifically designed to have as few implementation dependencies.
 - [**Git**](https://github.com/valerysamovich/engineering/blob/master/docs/git.md) is a distributed revision control system with an emphasis on speed, data integrity, and support for distributed, non-linear workflows.
 - [**Markdown**](https://github.com/valerysamovich/engineering/blob/master/docs/markdown.md) is a markup language with plain text formatting syntax designed so that it can be converted to HTML and many other formats using a tool by the same name.